 The course examines classroom teaching and learning through the lens of reflective practice and educational action research.
 Participants will engage in activities to foster self-reflection, auto critique and examination of the sources of influence on teaching practice.
+Return to Table of Content

 Case studies, video clips and movies of classroom practice are examples of teaching/learning artefacts to be employed to concretize the abstract concepts of teacher reflection and to illustrate teacher research in action.